 Sarah Strong, MSSW, LCSW, IMH-E® is a Co-director of the Infant, Early Childhood and Family Mental Health Capstone Certificate Program and the Wisconsin Child-Parent Psychotherapy Learning Community at the Department of Psychiatry, UW School of Medicine and Public Health.
 Sarah is engaged with all aspects of the Capstone Certificate Program, and provides instruction for the program on attachment, the intersection of attachment and exposure to trauma in the early years, trauma principles and treatment for very young children, secondary traumatic stress and self-care, and the Newborn Behavioral Observations (NBO) system.
 She provides reflective consultation for clinicians who are in the Wisconsin Child Parent Psychotherapy (CPP) Learning Community and for licensed mental health professionals in the Capstone Certificate Program.
 She is endorsed as an Infant Mental Health Clinical Mentor by the Wisconsin Alliance for Infant Mental Health.
-Sarah also works half-time as a mental health therapist at Group Health Cooperative of South Central Wisconsin, where she specializes in infant and early childhood mental health and trauma treatment for very young children and their parents.
-Sarah has worked in the field of mental health for over twenty years as a psychotherapist, reflective consultant and educator.
-She has previously worked at the Mental Health Center of Dane County (Journey Mental Health Center), where she coordinated and supervised the Family Preservation Program, provided office-based and in-home psychotherapy, and supervised Family Support Specialists, mental health therapists, graduate students and post-graduate interns working toward licensure.
+Sarah has worked in the field of mental health for over twenty-five years as a psychotherapist, reflective consultant and educator, specializing in infant and early childhood mental health and trauma treatment for very young children and their parents.
+She has previously worked as a psychotherapist at Group Health Cooperative and at the Mental Health Center of Dane County (Journey Mental Health Center), where she coordinated and supervised the Family Preservation Program, provided office-based and in-home psychotherapy, and supervised Family Support Specialists, mental health therapists, graduate students and post-graduate interns working toward licensure.
 She has also served as an Assistance Faculty Associate and Field Instructor for the UW School of Social Work.
 Sarah completed her Master of Science in Social Work degree at the University of Wisconsin-Madison, and the Infant, Early Childhood and Family Mental Health Certificate Program.
 She has completed Implementation Level CPP Training and completed training to become a trainer in Child Parent Psychotherapy (CPP), is on the National Roster of Child Parent Psychotherapy Providers and Trainers, and is a Wisconsin State Trainer for Child Parent Psychotherapy.
-Sarah is working with faculty of the Brazelton Institute at Boston Children’s Hospital to become endorsed as a Newborn Behavioral Observations (NBO) system trainer.
+Sarah has worked with faculty of the Brazelton Institute at Boston Children’s Hospital to become endorsed as a Newborn Behavioral Observations (NBO) system trainer.
 Sarah has participated in Mindfulness Based Stress Reduction Professional Training with Jon Kabat-Zinn from the University of Massachusetts Center for Mindfulness, practices mindful meditation and uses mindfulness and mindful meditation in her work.

 Sarah Strong, LCSW, IMH-E® (IV)